mozilla/fxa/packages/fxa-auth-server/README.md

 * npm
 * postfix

+## Changing Templates

+If you are changing or adding templates then you need to update `.html` and `.txt` templates.
+Use the `/partials` directory to make changes to the HTML templates, then run `grunt templates` to regenerate the template.
+This saves the HTML template into `/templates`.
+Then make changes to the `.txt` template in the `/templates` directory.

 ## L10N

 After updating a string in one of the templates in `./templates` you'll need to extract the strings using [this script](https://raw.githubusercontent.com/mozilla/fxa-content-server-l10n/master/scripts/extract_strings.sh):